 In Anne’s Spirit continues its partnership begun in 2001 with the Victim Rights Law Center, a legal advocacy program whose mission is to “advocate for the interests of sexual assault survivors within the civil, criminal and academic justice systems, and to build community partnerships that meet the complex socioeconomic needs of survivors, including adolescents, low-income women and women of color.”
 An exciting outcome of this work is the publication in 2007 of their national manual: Beyond the Criminal Justice System:Using the Law to Help Restore the Lives of Sexual Assault Victims (A Practical Guide for Attorneys and Advocates).
 VRLC has also completed a supplemental chapter specific to minors in Massachusetts for their manual entitled: Representing Minor Victims of Sexual Assault

-The Anne E. Borghesani Community Foundation is pleased to continue to partner with Sojourner House in our mutual goal to build healthy communities In Anne’s Spirit.Sojourner House has been providing temporary shelter for homeless families, including fathers and children of all ages since 1981.
+The Anne E. Borghesani Community Fund is pleased to continue to partner with Sojourner House in our mutual goal to build healthy communities In Anne’s Spirit.Sojourner House has been providing temporary shelter for homeless families, including fathers and children of all ages since 1981.
 In addition to offering emergency shelter, staff help guests access employment training programs, job searches, educational placements for their children, and permanent housing.
 Our grants since 2001 have provided assistance to their children’s programs and their individual financial mentoring programs.

 Franklin I-O Summer Program in Dorchester